vroslmend/check-the-card-game-v2/PROJECT_NOTES.md

 ### ⏳ What is LEFT
 -   **Frontend Implementation (Major Focus):**
-    -   Develop comprehensive React components for game display: visual card grid, player hands, discard pile, draw pile, game messages, turn indicators.
-    -   Implement UI for all game actions: drawing, selecting cards for swap/discard, peek/swap targets for abilities, making matching attempts, passing.
-    -   Visually represent `matchingStage` (e.g., highlighting discard, options to match/pass for all players).
-    -   Visually represent `abilityResolutionStage` (e.g., prompts for ability targets).
+    -   **Refine UI Interactivity & Move Handlers:**
+        -   Connect placeholder move handlers in `CheckGameBoard.tsx` to `boardgame.io` moves.
+        -   Implement robust UI logic for complex actions (e.g., King/Queen ability target selection: peek targets, then swap targets).
+        -   Manage UI state for multi-step actions effectively.
+    -   **Game Visuals & User Experience:**
+        -   Improve overall styling and layout for a polished look and feel.
+        -   Add a dedicated game messages/log area.
+        -   Visually enhance representation of `matchingStage` and `abilityResolutionStage`.
+        -   Display scores clearly at the end of the round.
+    -   **Type Safety:** Define a proper TypeScript interface for the `moves` prop in `CheckGameBoardProps`.
-    -   Handle and display game state updates dynamically.
+    -   Handle and display game state updates dynamically and smoothly.
 -   **Server-Side Refinements & Testing:**
     -   Thorough playtesting of all game phases and interactions.
     -   Verify turn management robustness after complex stage transitions.